ace-design/JustificationDiagram/README.md

     #---------JustificationDiagram-----------
 ```

-Now, in you readme, put this :
+Now, in your readme, put this :

 ```
 Here is the realization diagram: